daylight-lab/III/README.md

 # III

-Internet Interoperability Index
+Code and data for the Internet Interoperability project.

+You can view the [motivation behind this project, and the metrics we compute, here](https://docs.google.com/document/d/1w3cEedn49wXrF_PF072m-9NRyK0SiD-Ah-bI5cUt-9Q/edit?usp=sharing).

 ## Running the notebooks

-In the main repo directory, run a jupyter notebook.
+Run a Jupyter notebook in the main repository directory.

 ```
 cd III/
 jupyter notebook
 ```

+The notebook `analysis.ipynb` is computes comparative metrics and summary statistics.
+The notebook `marshaling.ipynb` collates data from individual metrics.

 Each subfolder is responsible for computing particular metrics.
 Refer to each folder's README for details.

-# Todos

-- Find a way to occasionally update shared data.

-# Ideas

-- Metrics can grab data asynchronously; new indices are lazily evaluated & cached.

 ## License